yeasy/learning_pickleball/en/14_net_battle.md

 * **Technique**: Start with paddle face slightly closed (angled down), roll the wrist upward to generate topspin.
 The swing path follows an upward arc
 * **When to use**: When the ball is around net-tape height with enough time to execute
-* **Target**: Opponent's body or feet—topspin causes rapid descent after clearing the net
+* **Target**: Opponent's feet, backhand hip, or open gap—topspin causes rapid descent after clearing the net
 * **Advantage**: Topspin makes the ball difficult to volley cleanly, good placement control

 ### Flick